dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >
 > for safer sign contents editing, users must:
 >
-> - store text contents in an external files
+> - store contents in an external files
-> - paste content from clipboard instead of typing in-game directly
+> - paste contents from clipboard
 > - disable network connectivity
 > - use devices with sufficient RAM (16 GB recommended)